rasika2012/openchoreo/README.md

 ### Deploy your first component in choreo

-This section guides you through deploying a sample WebApp and invoking it.
-Go through the following steps to deploy the sample WebApp component in Choreo.
+This section guides you through deploying a sample Web Application and invoking it.
+Go through the following steps to deploy the sample Web Application component in Choreo.

 #### 1. Create the sample WebApp component